 Monday, Feb 17

 Hail – Riyadh

-In the morning view, the Oraif and Qishla Forts “from outside” (as some of the historical Forts might be under renovation) then drive to the airport for your flight to Riyadh.
-Upon your arrival, transfer to your hotel for dinner and overnight.
+In the morning, view the Oraif and Qishla Forts “from the outside” (as some of the historical forts might be under renovation), then drive to the airport for your flight to Riyadh.
+On arrival, transfer to your hotel for dinner and overnight.
 (B,L,D)